mudassirtanveer/NOBITA-MD/README.md

 ## <h2 align="left">⚠️ REMINDER </h2>
 <p style="text-align: center; font-size: 1.2em;">

-- **DISCLAIMER:**- REMEMBER IT If WhatsApp gets banned, I, Owner Erfan, will not be responsible for it.THIS BOT IS NOT AFFILIATED WITH `WhatsApp Inc.`.
+- **DISCLAIMER:**- REMEMBER IT If WhatsApp gets banned, I, Owner MUDASIR, will not be responsible for it.THIS BOT IS NOT AFFILIATED WITH `WhatsApp Inc.`.
 USE IT AT YOUR OWN RISK.
 - MISUSING THE BOT MAY RESULT IN YOUR `WhatsApp` ACCOUNT BEING BANNED.
 NOTE THAT YOU CAN ONLY UNBAN YOUR ACCOUNT ONCE.
 - I AM NOT RESPONSIBLE FOR ANY BANS OR MISUSE OF THE BOT.
 PLEASE KEEP THIS WARNING IN MIND BEFORE PROCEEDING.